FERTILITY SUPPLEMENTS THAT REALLY WORK

 I recommend folic acid for fertility for:

-• Women who are trying to conceive or actively pregnant — take most days of the week
+People who are trying to conceive or actively pregnant -- take most days of the week

-• Women who have had abnormal pap results — take at a higher dose
+People who have had abnormal pap results -- take at a higher dose

-• Women especially in their first trimester of pregnancy — and often beyond
+People who are in their first trimester of pregnancy -- and often beyond

-Brands I trust: Jamieson Chewable B Multi is a solid option without super high doses.
-Doctor’s Best Folate is budget-friendly.
+Brands I recommend: Jamieson Chewable B Multi is a solid option without super-high doses.
+Doctor's Best Folate is budget-friendly.
 New Chapter Fermented B Vitamin Liquid is a good liquid option.

-Folate is the naturally occurring form of folic acid, where as folic acid is actually the synthesized version.
-Based on the most recent data I've seen (and contrary to what social media will say), both are actually equally bio-available.
-You do NOT need to buy the expensive 5-methyl-folate to get good results!
+Folate is the naturally occurring form found in food, while folic acid is the synthesized supplement version.
+Based on the most recent data (and contrary to what social media will say), both are actually equally bioavailable for most people -- you do NOT need to buy expensive 5-methylfolate to get good results.

 Prenatal Vitamins for fertility.